datastax/php-driver/ext/README.md

-[Refer to the official documentation](http://datastax.github.io/cpp-driver/topics/building/) for the DataStax C/C++ Driver for Apache Cassandra in case you're having issues installing any of the dependencies.
+[Refer to the official documentation](http://datastax.github.io/cpp-driver/topics/building/) for the DataStax C/C++ Driver for Apache Cassandra in case you're having issues installing any of its dependencies.

 ## Install the PHP extension